-14. Service on Public Company Boards
+16. Service on Public Company Boards

 In order to facilitate that members of the Company's Board devote adequate time and attention to their responsibilities as a member of the Board, no Director shall serve on more than five public company boards (including the Company's Board), and no Director who is an executive officer of a public company shall serve on more than two public company boards (including the Company's Board).
+If a member of the Company's Audit and Finance Committee seeks to serve on the Audit Committee of another public company and that service will result in more than two simultaneous public company audit committee memberships in addition to that of the Company, the director should seek and obtain a determination from the Board or the Nominating, Environmental, Social and Governance Committee, in advance of accepting such service, that such service will not impair the ability of such director to serve effectively on the Audit and Finance Committee.

-15. Miscellaneous
+17. Miscellaneous